 Engineering technology graduates will be well prepared for career opportunities in today's highly-automated manufacturing industry.
-Average salaries for engineering technology graduates range between $80,000 and $87,000 annually.

-Engineering technology graduates will be prepared for a career in a manufacturing plant, consulting firm, or industrial and control and automation organization in a diverse number of industries.
+Engineering technology graduates will be prepared for a career as engineers in a manufacturing plant, consulting firm, or industrial and control and automation organization in a diverse number of industries.
 Sample career paths for an engineering technology graduate include:

 - Process engineer